-- Having a fulfillment center handle your inventory saves you from having to pack boxes and run to the post office every day.
+A fulfillment center handles your inventory, saving you from having to pack boxes and run to the post office every day.

-- A fulfillment center will negotiate with shipping carriers to get you the best rate on shipping costs.
+A fulfillment center negotiates with shipping carriers to get you the best rate on shipping costs.
 This means you save money on every shipment and grow your profits.

-A fulfillment center speeds up the order fulfillment process and may enable you to offer same-day or next-day shipping to your customers.
+A fulfillment center speeds up the order fulfillment process and enables you to offer 2-day or overnight shipping to your customers.

 Things to Consider When Choosing a Fulfillment Center

 If you’ve been struggling to keep up with orders and manage your own inventory, a fulfillment center may seem like the perfect solution.
 While 3PL providers have the ability to take the burden of order fulfillment off your shoulders, there are some things you need to consider before you commit.